Academic Integrity Reader

 In order to ensure that we are including scholarly pieces that were not only influential in research but in practice, we are accepting nominations for inclusion in the Reader.
 To be nominated, the pieces should have: influenced your practice, been referenced in your own writings/practice, enlightened your understanding of academic integrity theory and practice, and/or influenced your research direction or design.

-We are currently accepting nominations for the 2014-2017 period.
+We are currently accepting nominations for the 2018-2020 review period.
 Submit as many nominations as you’d like!

 The Editorial Board for the 2nd Edition of the ICAI Academic Integrity Reader is: